Rationality of cycles modulo 2 on products of generically smooth quadrics in characteristic 2: Introduction

 \section{Introduction}

 Let $F$ be a field with algebraic closure $\overline{F}$, $\varphi$ an anisotropic quadratic form of dimension $d+2$ over $F$, and $X$ the $d$-dimensional projective $F$-quadric with equation $\varphi = 0$.
 The latter is smooth precisely when $\varphi$ is nondegenerate in the sense of \cite[\S 7.A]{EKM}.
 In this case, the motive of $X$ in the category of Chow motives over $F$ with $\mathbb{F}_2$-coefficients decomposes in an essentially unique way as a finite direct sum of indecomposable objects.
 When $F = \overline{F}$, this of course depends only on $d$.
 More specifically, $M(X)$ decomposes here as a direct sum of prescribed Tate motives indexed by integers in the interval $[0,d]$.
 In general, the complete decomposition of $M(X)$ yields a partition of the same set of Tate motives via scalar extension to $\overline{F}$.
-We call this the \emph{motivic decomposition type of $\varphi$}, and denote it $\mathrm{MDT}(\varphi)$.\footnote{The term \emph{motivic decomposition type of $X$} (resp. the notation $\mathrm{MDT}(X)$) is more appropriate, but we shall not consider higher quadratic Grassmannians or flag varieties in this text.} This invariant has played a key role in some of the major advances on nondegenerate quadratic forms achieved since the late 90s, notably in work of Karpenko, Merkurjev and Vishik.
+We call this the \emph{motivic decomposition type of $\varphi$}, and denote it $\mathrm{MDT}(\varphi)$.\footnote{The term \emph{motivic decomposition type of $X$} (resp. the notation $\mathrm{MDT}(X)$) is more appropriate, but we shall not consider here motives of other varieties that one may naturally attach to quadratic forms.} This invariant has played a key role in some of the major advances on nondegenerate quadratic forms achieved since the late 90s, notably in work of Karpenko, Merkurjev and Vishik.
 As expounded in \cite{EKM}, its study forms part of a well-developed algebraic-geometric approach to nondegenerate quadratic forms based on the investigation of algebraic cycles on products of smooth quadrics and quadratic Grassmannians.

 An important early achievement of this algebraic-geometric approach was Karpenko's theorem on the possible values of the first higher isotropy index

 for nondegenerate $\varphi$ (\cite{Karpenko1}).
 Like many articles on the topic appearing at that time, \cite{Karpenko1} limited its considerations to the case where the characteristic of the base field is not $2$, owing to an essential use of the cohomological-type Steenrod operations for mod-2 Chow groups of smooth varieties constructed by Brosnan in \cite{Brosnan}.
 With the recent construction of the analogous operations over fields of characteristic $2$ by Primozic (\cite{Primozic}), many of the characteristic restrictions in the existing literature on the algebraic-geometric approach to nondegenerate quadratic forms can now be relaxed.